 We’ve talked about the medium and some of the best places to play on, now let’s talk about how to get started in this sport that is sure to get you hooked.

-What Equipment Do You Need to Go Ice Climbing?
+What Gear Do You Need to Go Ice Climbing?

 Ice climbing is a gear intensive outdoor sport where climbers use crampons on their feet and tools in their hands to grab onto the ice.
 Mountaineering equipment differs from what you need for water ice climbing but involves similarly basic tools.